ESOPHAGEAL CANCER

 Statistics:

-Esophageal carcinoma is the eleventh most frequent cancer globally.
+- The eleventh most frequent cancer globally is Esophageal carcinoma.
 It is the seventh most frequent cancer in males, and the sixteenth most common cancer in women.

 What is Esophageal Cancer?